“Gimme an F, Gimme a W, Gimme a . . . Huh?”

 In 1914 the medical college began using City-County Hospital, which opened at East 4th and Jones streets.

 Meanwhile back on College Avenue, in 1911, when the attempted merger of Fort Worth University (which, remember, had been the western TWC founded by the northern Methodists) and Polytechnic College (which, remember, would become the eastern TWC founded by the southern Methodists) failed, FWU said to heck with it and became part of Methodist University of Oklahoma.
 (Are you getting all this?)
-Fort Worth University closed.
+Fort Worth University on College Avenue closed.
 Another factor in the closing of FWU was the relocation of Texas Christian University from Waco to Fort Worth in 1910, presenting FWU with new competition for students.
 Upon closure of the FWU campus, the Star-Telegram reported, FWU trustees reflected on “a useful, honorable career of twenty-nine years.”

-In a move that must have galled those trustees, with closure of Fort Worth University, the college’s medical school, which had been chartered separately, in 1911 became affiliated with the competition: TCU.
+In a move that must have galled those trustees, with closure of Fort Worth University, the university’s medical school, which had been chartered separately, in 1911 became affiliated with the competition: TCU.
 But in 1918 the medical college became affiliated with Baylor University in Dallas.

 My head hurts.